-Under the Town's Adequate Public Facilities Ordinance, preliminary plans for residential developments cannot be approved if the schools serving the site are at 105% or greater capacity.
-The APFO only applies to sites within Town limits; proposed developments located outside the Town fall under other the codes of other jurisdictions.
+Under the Town's Adequate Public Facilities Ordinance, preliminary plans for residential developments cannot be approved if the schools serving the site are at or above 105% of their State-rated capacity.
+The APFO only applies to sites within Town limits; proposed developments located outside the Town fall under the codes of other jurisdictions.